 From Moab, drive on US 191 north for 5 miles until you see the park's entrance.
 If you are coming from I-70, take exit Crescent Junction and follow US 191 for 25 miles until you reach the entrance.

-Nearby airports are located 15 miles north of Moab and at Grand Junction, CO, located about 120 miles away.
-(Find Flights)
+Nearby airports are located 15 miles north of Moab and at Grand Junction, Colorado, located about 120 miles away.

 Another option is purchasing the Local Passport.
 This pass is good for one year and allows entrance to Arches, Canyonlands, Hovenweep, and Natural Bridges.

 Whether you want to drive or hike to the arches, the park contains the greatest concentration of natural arches in the country.
 So needless to say, you may not hit them all.
 Here are the ones you simply shouldn't miss:

 - Delicate Arch: This arch has become the symbol of the park and remains the most iconic and recognizable.

 - Fiery Furnace: This section is almost maze-like, with narrow passages and giant rock columns.

 - The Windows: Just as it sounds, the Windows contain two arches: the larger North Window and the slightly smaller South Window.
 When viewed together, they are known as the Spectacles.